 About JLP 2014-2015 Board of Directors & Operations Team President's Message We Are The Junior League

-Meet Our Members
+Meet Gur Members

 History

-Past JP Presidents
+Past JLP Presidents

 Community Advisors

+News & Media

 JUNIOR LEAGUE

-About AJU

 Our Mission

-The Association of Junior Leagues International, inc. (AJLI) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
+The Association of Junior Leagues International, Inc. (AJLI) is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.
 Its purpose is exclusively educational and charitable.

 Our Vision

 Lasting Community Change.

-Our Reaching Out Statement The Association of Junior Leagues International, Inc. reaches o to women of all races, religions and national origins who demonstrate an interest in and commitment to which takes Association Purpose The purpose of The Association of Junior League International, Inc. is to add value to its member Leagues in their fulfillment of The Junior League Mission.
-The Power of Associatio Founded in 1901 by New Yorker and social activism pioneer, Many Harriman, the Junior Leagues are charitable nonprofit opinalizations of women, developed as divideaders, making a demonstrable impact on their communities.
-In 1921 the Leagues igned forces as an association, which is boday involves as The Association of Junior Leagues International, Inc., in order to bolst True to their legacy, today's League members work at the forefront of social reform, tackling the toughest and most critical issues of the day-including childhood nutrition and obesity, human trafficking, foster care, juvenile justice, teen self-esteem, cybercrimes, As a result of this work.
-The Junior League-and the more than 155,000 women in 292 communities in the United States, the United Kingdom, Caredal and Mesco who comprised is ratio-has amessed an archive of institution results and an indisposal produced the state of the state of Today ALL is a charitable nonprofit organization that provides continuity and support, guidance, and leadership development opportunities to its member Leagues.
-Through regional, rational and international meetings, comprehensive resources, outstormated constitutions, and Longue and member benefits, supports is herent Leagues in the followings of the member depends to the followings of the control of the con AJLI is a 501(c)(3) not-for-profit organization.
-All of its programs and activities are supported by League membership dues foundation and corporate grants, and other revenue-producing efforts.
+Our Reaching Out Statement The Association of Junior Leagues International, Inc. reaches or to women of all races, religions and national origins who demonstrate as internet in and commitment to which taken Association Purpose The purpose of The Association of Junior League International, Inc. is to add value to its member Leagues in their fulfillment of The Junior League Mission.
+The Power of Association Founded in 1901 by New Yorker and social activism pioneer, Many Harriman, the Junior Leagues are charitable nonprofit organizations of women, developed as divol leaders, making a demonstrable impact on their communities.
+In 1921 the Leagues joined forces as an association, which is boday howm as The Association of Junior Leagues International, Inc., in order to bolist True to their legacy, today's League members work at the forefront of social reform, tackling the toughest and most critical issues of the day-including childhood nutrition and obesity, human trafficking, foster care, juvenile justice, teen self-esteem, cybercrimes, As a result of this work.
+The Junior Lagous-and the root has 150,000 women 1-202 communities in the Unived States, the United States, and Canada and Melond with committed in states-has ansassed an activity of methods the seads and an indisposal reputation as thoughtful and influential change agents for the public good.
+Together, our members constitute one of the largest, most efficiency contractions in the world.

+Today ALL is a charitable nonprofit organization that provides continuity and support, guidance, and leadership development opportunities to its member Leagues.
+Through regional, rational and international meetings, comprehensive resources, outstormated constitutions, and compared to the control and constitutions and compared to the control and constitutions and compared to the control and constitutions and control and con AJLI is a 501(c)(3) not-for-profit organization.
+All of its programs and activities are supported by League membership due foundation and corporate grants, and other revenue-producing efforts.
+AJLI CONNECTED OUR MISSION The Junior League of Phoenix is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained